mike9251/karpathy.github.io/_posts/2019-11-11-c-plus-plus-stl.markdown

 Provides efficient function - splice O(1).
 Traversing is slow comparing to vectors or deques.
 Because of more frequent cache-misses.

-4. `Forward list` is a linked list.
+4.`Forward list` is a linked list.

-5. `Array`.
+5.`Array`.
 Its size can not be changed.

 ### Associative containers - binary tree (elements are sorted).
 They called `Associative` because elements consist of a `key` and a `value` associated with the `key`.
-1. `Map` - key, value pairs.
+1.`Map` - key, value pairs.
 No duplicated keys.
 Sorted by key.
 Insert/Remove:
 O(log(n)) - at any place.
 Search: O(log(n)).